Volunteering In Costa Rica

-Our family travels around the world has exposed us to some of the saddest realities of life.
+Our family travels around the world has exposed us to some of the saddest realities of life that we address in this article about Volunteering In Costa Rica.
 For some of the less fortunate, the struggles to feed a family, afford their housing, buy school uniform, get a quality education and good mentors are just but a few of the difficulties that face them.
 Volunteering In Costa Rica and giving of love and time, however, proved to be a very rewarding experience for many of my traveling friends, and our heart is always to care for others as we travel the world.

 Our decision is always informed by our capacity to help at every stage of our journey: